220111/220111/README.md

 # HENRY MORIN

 ### About
 I'm a software engineer currently studying at Rose-Hulman Institute of Technology.
-I love game development, audio engineering, and web development.
+I love web development, audio engineering, and game development.
 Check out [my website](https://hmorin.com) for more information.

 ### Currently Working On
-- A game that blends turn-based RPGs with rhythm games.
-It's based around collecting synthesizers which are my favorite instrument.
 - Learning a bunch about web development with focus on Rust for backend.
 - School work (All of my free time is going here)